Whatsapp Icon

 Understanding Lumpectomy: A Comprehensive Guide

 Lumpectomy, often known as breast-conserving surgery or wide local excision, is a surgical procedure aimed at removing cancer or other abnormal tissues from the breast.
-Unlike a mastectomy, where the entire breast is removed, a lumpectomy only targets the tumor and a small margin of surrounding healthy tissue, making it a less invasive option for treating certain types of breast cancer.
+Unlike a mastectomy, where the entire breast is removed, a lumpectomy only targets the tumour and a small margin of surrounding healthy tissue, making it a less invasive option for treating certain types of breast cancer.

-This approach allows most patients to retain their breast, leading to potentially better psychological outcomes and a sense of normalcy post-operation.
+This approach allows most patients to retain their breasts, leading to potentially better psychological outcomes and a sense of normalcy post-operation.
 It's important to note, however, that this procedure is frequently followed by radiation therapy to eliminate any remaining cancer cells, offering a comprehensive treatment strategy.

 Key Differences Between Lumpectomy and Mastectomy: